National D-Day Memorial

-The National D-Day Memorial is a war memorial located in Bedford, Virginia.
+The National D-Day Memorial is a war memorial located in Bedford, Virginia, United States.
 It serves as the national memorial for American D-Day veterans.
-However, its scope is international in that it states, "In Tribute to the valor, fidelity and sacrifice of Allied Forces on D-Day, June 6, 1944" and commends all Allied Armed Forces during the D-Day invasion of Normandy, France on June 6, 1944 during World War II.
+Additionally, its scope is international in that it is "our nation’s memorial to the valor, fidelity, and sacrifice of the Allied Forces on D-Day, 6 June 1944" and commends all Allied armed forces during the D-Day invasion of Normandy, France, on June 6, 1944, during World War II.

 The memorial borders the Blue Ridge Mountains in southwestern Virginia with an area of over 50 acre that overlooks the town of Bedford.
-It officially opened on June 6, 2001 with 15,000 people present, including President George W. Bush.
+It officially opened on June 6, 2001, with 15,000 people present, including President George W. Bush.
 About 60,000 people visit the memorial each year, with more than half from outside of Virginia.

-The "Bedford Boys" and the location of the memorial
+"Bedford Boys" and memorial location

 Thirty-four Virginia National Guard soldiers participated in D-Day from Company A, 116th Infantry Regiment, 29th Infantry Division, based in the town of Bedford before the war.
 Company A was decimated within hours of landing, and 19 of the 34 men were killed during the first day of the invasion.
 Four more died during the rest of the Normandy campaign, two of them from other 116th companies.
 The town and the "Bedford Boys" proportionately suffered the greatest losses of any American town during the campaign, thus inspiring the United States Congress to situate the D-Day memorial in Bedford.

 The Bedford Boys included three sets of brothers: twins Roy and Ray Stevens, with Ray killed during the landing while Roy survived; Clyde and Jack Powers, with Jack killed and Clyde wounded but surviving; and Bedford and Raymond Hoback, both killed.
 The losses by the soldiers from Bedford were chronicled in the best-selling book The Bedford Boys by Alex Kershaw, and helped inspire the movie Saving Private Ryan.
 Director Steven Spielberg helped fund the memorial, including funding for the creation of the Arnold M. Spielberg Theater in honor of his father, a World War II veteran.